vivekpurohit/crypto_api_integration/README.md

 # crypto_api_integration
-Python application which integrates with free Crypto APIs to fetch information
+Python application which integrates with free Crypto APIs to fetch information and more